kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

    {{< note >}}
-   The processing of the fully-qualified CDI device names by the Device Manager requires that the `DevicePluginCDIDevices` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled for the kubelet and the kube-apiserver.
-This was added as an alpha feature in Kubernetes v1.28.
+   The processing of the fully-qualified CDI device names by the Device Manager requires that the `DevicePluginCDIDevices` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled for both the kubelet and the kube-apiserver.
+This was added as an alpha feature in Kubernetes v1.28 and graduated to beta in v1.29.
    {{< /note >}}

 ### Handling kubelet restarts